Skelet0n-Key/RFID-Emulator/README.md

 ## CAD Files

-(link)
+We used a few prints to bring this project together and give it a more prolished look.
+You can find them [here]() (link)

 # Acknowledgements
-We used Carglglz driver(https://github.com/Carglglz/NFC_PN532_SPI) to control the basic functions of the pn532, such as initialization and reading mifare classics
+We used Carglglz's [driver](https://github.com/Carglglz/NFC_PN532_SPI) to control the basic functions of the PN532, such as initialization and reading mifare classics

-We added functionality to that driver using the principles from the adafruit pn532 driver (https://github.com/adafruit/Adafruit-PN532/blob/master/Adafruit_PN532.cpp) to write data to programmable card, following mifare classic protocol.
+We added functionality to that driver using the principles from the [Adafruit PN532 driver](https://github.com/adafruit/Adafruit-PN532/blob/master/Adafruit_PN532.cpp) to write data to a programmable card, following mifare classic protocol.